rapidsms/rapidsms/docs/configuration/kannel.rst

 Troubleshooting
 ===============

-For help troubleshooting, please carefully review the the relevant log files in ``/var/log/kannel`` as well as the output of the ``./manage.py runrouter`` command.
+For help troubleshooting, please carefully review the relevant log files in ``/var/log/kannel`` as well as the output of the ``./manage.py runrouter`` command.
 For additional help configuring Kannel, review the `Kannel user guide <http://www.kannel.org/userguide.shtml>`_ or subscribe to the